Kerry Wendell Thornley: Later life and death

 For the next 30 years, Thornley traveled and lived all over the United States and was involved in a variety of activities, ranging from editing underground newspapers to attending graduate school.
 He spent most of the remainder of his life in the Little Five Points neighborhood of Atlanta.
 During this time, he maintained a free series of fliers titled "Out of Order."
 This single page, double sided Xeroxed periodical was distributed in the Little Five Points area.

-In 1994, he and Malaclypse the Younger were inducted into the Order of the Pineapple.

 Thornley became increasingly paranoid and distrustful in the wake of his experiences during the 1960s, both by his own accounts and those of personal acquaintances.
 For a time, Thornley wrote a regular column in the zine Factsheet Five until editor Mike Gunderloy stopped publishing the magazine.
-Struggling with illness in his final days, Kerry Thornley died of cardiac arrest in Atlanta on November 28, 1998 at the age of 60.
+Struggling with illness in his final days, Kerry Thornley died of cardiac arrest in Atlanta on November 28, 1998, at the age of 60.
 The following morning, 23 people attended a Buddhist memorial service in his honor.
 His body had been cremated, and the ashes scattered over the Pacific Ocean.
 Shortly before his death, Thornley reportedly said he'd felt "like a tired child home from a very wild circus", a reference to a passage by Greg Hill from Principia Discordia: